 I stumbled on this book while walking through the library at Baylor University.
 I had already collected my books and was walking to the door when the name “Keener” caught my attention.
 I pulled it from the shelf and added it to my stack.
 I spent about 10 minutes reading it before I purchased my own copy on Amazon.
 I wanted a copy I could mark up.

 Keener is a topnotch scholar.
-I’m currently working with his three volume commentary on Acts.
+I’m currently working with his four volume commentary on Acts.
 It is tremendous.
 I don’t know if I’ve read anything as thorough and precise.
 Surprising to me as I started reading this volume, Keener freely describes himself as a charismatic and fills the book with anecdotes.
 He shares his personal experiences with the spiritual gifts to also include what some call the “supernatural gifts.”
 Yet, this highly anecdotal nature of the book does not diminish the academic credibility of the book.
 Keener make the Bible the centerpiece while providing context for the exegetical work with personal experiences and reflections.

 I have not read a wealth of books on this subject but I can’t imagine a better one.